emmanuelnyadongo/alu-web-development/html_advanced/README.md

 # Advanced HTML

-Welcome to [my first cool website]!
-This is an advanced HTML project that aims to [briefly describe the purpose or goal of your website].
+Welcome to my first cool website!
+This is an advanced HTML project that aims to market an online mentoring company.
 This README will guide you through the project setup and provide an overview of its features.

 ![Project](https://play-lh.googleusercontent.com/RslBy1o2NEBYUdRjQtUqLbN-ZM2hpks1mHPMiHMrpAuLqxeBPcFSAjo65nQHbTA53YYn)